The 20afStanley+ integrates many common circuits used by the experimental

 Pin 15 outputs the XOR

-Pin 16 outputs the result of chain of NOR gates applied to these inputs.
+Pin 16 outputs the result of chain of NOR gates applied to inputs on 5, 6 and 7.

 Pin 9 is the input to a CMOS inverter built from high-current complementary transistors.
 Their